tabreturn/tabreturn.github.io/_posts/2017-01-26-converting_css_colour_to_greyscale.md

 `#FF0000`

-There are six digits in all, prepended with a hash symbol.
-Or more correctly -- there are *three pairs* of digits representing red, green, and blue, respectively (`F` is actually a digit -- but more on that later).
-The first step to decoding the value is to split it into these pairs:
+There are six digits in all, prepended with a hash symbol (`F` is actually a digit -- but more on that later).
+Or more correctly -- there are *three pairs* of digits representing red, green, and blue, respectively.
+The first step to decoding the colour is to split it into these pairs:

 red: FF
 green: 00